How Can Lifestyle Factors Affect Anxiety Symptoms?

 • Specific phobias

-Also note that some mental illnesses not categorized as anxiety disorders per the DSM may still have persistent anxiety as a key symptom, such as obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+Also note that some mental illnesses not categorized as anxiety disorders per the DSM may still have persistent anxiety as a key symptom.
+For example, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD) are mental health conditions in which nervousness and worry feature prominently.

-A person may be more prone to developing an anxiety disorder as a result of certain risks, including:
+A person may be more prone to developing an anxiety disorder as a result of certain risks, factors, such as:

 2. Depression, such as major depressive disorder.
-It’s not uncommon for people to experience both depression and anxiety at the same time, though anxiety-less depression is also possible.
+It’s not uncommon for people to experience both depression and anxiety at the same time, though anxiety without depression is also possible.
 Symptoms of one condition may exacerbate or trigger symptoms of the other.

 3. Environment.
 Situational factors may also contribute, such as socioeconomic deprivation, family structure, home safety, racial discrimination, financial stability, life stressors, and more.